 Francisco Alvarado Basterrechea (CL/FR) – cli cli cli tla - for prepared piano

-„Beethoven’s 5th symphony has always been an exemple of how can you make the best out of musical material.
-The very well known motif of the first mouvement of the symphony is used in many different ways, continuously bringing something new to the musical discours.
+„Beethoven’s 5th Symphony has always been an exemple of how can you make the best out of musical material.
+The very well known motive of the first movement of the Symphony is used in many different ways, continuously bringing something new to the musical discours.

-In this piece I tried to isolate this motif and present it in my own style, starting by the sound itself, as the piano is prepared with different objets.
-The motif is stretched or compressed, forming patterns in a way that’s impossible to recognise the original music.
+In this piece I tried to isolate this motive and present it in my own style, starting by the sound itself, as the piano is prepared with different objects.
+The motive is stretched or compressed, forming patterns in a way that it is impossible to recognise the original music.
 As new patterns appear, a complex network of rhythm and pitches is formed, until a sudden break.
-From this point on, a quieter moment allows the progressive and disconnected installation of a quote of the Symphony’s second mouvement.
-The quote reveals itself at the end, but not as one could expect…“
+From this point on, a quieter moment allows the progressive and disconnected installation of a quote of the Symphony’s second movement.
+The quote reveals itself at the end, but not as one could expect… „

-Piano piece „cli cli cli tla“ – in concert:
+Piano piece „cli cli cli tla“ – Aufführungen:

 Francisco Alvarado Basterrechea (*1984)

 My work mainly explores timber by means of manipulating and orchestrating complex sounds that, varied and transformed, are developed in time aiming to build a poetical musical discours.
 The use of informatics tools in order to extract musical material from the analysis of these sounds, the integration of the space and the body of the performers as perceptual parameters, the exploration of relationships between the written score and improvisation, the use of live electronics as an extension of the instrument sonorities or the research of new instrumental technics are some of my main interests.